Construction of Exponential Families from Statistical Manifolds: Basic Notions

 Then $(M, g, \nabla, \nabla^*)$ is a statistical manifold.
-Starting from our previous construction, on an almost contact metric manifold \((M^{2d+1},\phi,g,\alpha,\xi)\) with \(\nabla^{LC}\) the Levi--Civita connection of the metric \(g\) (see \cite{blair2010riemannian} for exposition on almost contact metric geometry), we can construct the following one-parameter families of statistical connections:
+Starting from our previous construction, on an almost contact metric manifold \((M^{2d+1},\phi,g,\alpha,\xi)\) with \(\nabla^{LC}\) the Levi--Civita connection of the metric \(g\) (see \cite{blair2010riemannian} for exposition on almost contact metric geometry), we can construct the following one-parameter families of statistical connections: \\For a statistical manifold $(M, g, \nabla, \nabla^*)$, the connection $\nabla$ is flat if and only if $\nabla^*$ is flat.
+In this case, we say that $(M, g, \nabla, \nabla^*)$ is a dually flat manifold(\cite{amari2016information}).
+It was shown in \cite{ay2002dually} that any compact dually flat manifold necessarily has an infinite fundamental group.
+Consequently, the sphere \(\mathbb{S}^{q}\), for \(q > 1\), cannot be a dually flat manifold.